Darcey Bussell

-Trained at the Arts Educational School and the Royal Ballet School, Bussell started her professional career at Sadlers Wells Royal Ballet, but after only one year she moved to the Royal Ballet, where she became the youngest-ever principal dancer at the age of 20 in 1989.
-Bussell is widely acclaimed as one of the great British ballerinas.
+Trained at the Arts Educational School and the Royal Ballet School, Bussell began her professional career at Sadlers Wells Royal Ballet.
+In 1989, at the age of 20, she moved to The Royal Ballet, where she became the youngest-ever principal dancer.

-Bussell remained with The Royal Ballet for her whole career, more than two decades, but also performed as a guest artist with many leading companies including NYCB, La Scala Theatre Ballet, the Kirov Ballet, Hamburg Ballet and the Australian Ballet.
+Bussell remained with The Royal Ballet for her entire career, more than two decades.
+She however performed as a guest artist with many companies including the New York City Ballet, La Scala Theatre Ballet, the Kirov Ballet, Hamburg Ballet and the Australian Ballet.
 She retired from ballet in 2007.

-Bussell is also pursuing parallel careers in television, books and modelling, and supports numerous British and international charities and dance institutions.

 Early life

-Darcey Bussell was born in London to Australian businessman John Crittle and his English wife, Andrea Williams.
+Bussell was born Marnie Crittle in London to Andrea Williams, an English model and actress, and John Crittle an Australian businessman.

-After the couple divorced when Bussell was three, her mother remarried and Bussell was adopted by her mother's new husband, Australian dentist Philip Bussell.
+Her parents divorced when she was three years old, and her mother remarried Australian dentist Philip Bussell, who became her adoptive father.
 The family spent some time in Australia, where Bussell attended school before they returned to London for Bussell to be educated at Fox Primary School in Kensington.
-She was diagnosed with dyslexia at age nine.
+She was diagnosed with dyslexia at the age of nine.
+At school she excelled at physical activity, and this influenced her career path.

 Career

-Bussell studied "all forms of stagecraft" at the Arts Educational School, before joining the Royal Ballet Lower School, based at White Lodge, Richmond Park, aged 13.
+Bussell studied "all forms of stagecraft" at the Arts Educational School.
+In 1982, at the age of 13, she joined the Royal Ballet Lower School, based at White Lodge, Richmond Park.
 At 16, she progressed to the Royal Ballet Upper School in Baron's Court, before joining the Sadler's Wells Royal Ballet in 1987.
-While studying at the Royal Ballet School, she appeared in a number of school productions, including performances at the Royal Opera House.
+While studying at the Royal Ballet School, she appeared in a number of school productions, including performances at Covent Garden.

-While Bussell was still at school, the choreographer Kenneth MacMillan had noticed her exceptional technique, and in 1988 he decided to use her to create the leading role in his ballet The Prince of the Pagodas to Benjamin Britten's music, which led to her moving to the Royal Ballet.
-A year later, in December 1989 on the opening night of the show, she was promoted to principal dancer at just 20 years old.
+In 1988, while still at school, Bussell was given in a leading role by choreographer Kenneth MacMillan, in his ballet The Prince of the Pagodas, which led to her moving to the Royal Ballet.
+A year later in 1989, on the opening night of the show, she was promoted to principal dancer, and at just 20 years old, was the youngest ever in the history of the company.

 Bussell performed all the major classical roles numerous times throughout her career, including Masha in Winter Dreams and Princess Rose in The Prince of the Pagodas, both choreographed by MacMillan, as well as Princess Aurora in The Sleeping Beauty, Odette/Odile in Swan Lake, Nikiya and Gamzatti in La Bayadère, the Sugar Plum Fairy in The Nutcracker, Manon in L'histoire de Manon, and Giselle in Giselle.

 In total, she performed more than 80 different roles and 17 roles were created for her.
 In Sleeping Beauty alone, she performed Aurora in four different productions, one of which was Sir Anthony Dowell's production which she opened at the Kennedy Center in Washington, D.C. in front of President Clinton.
 She made several guest appearances with the New York City Ballet, starting in June 1993, with a performance of the pas de deux from Agon.